lim-anggun/dfs-bfs-havelhakimi/README.md

 # DFS, BFS, and Havel-Hakimi Algorithms

-#### Homework in Ankara University (2015-2016).
+#### Homework (Ankara University (2015-2016)).
-I wrote this program in Java which contain 3 algorithms, DFS, BFS and Havalhakimi.
-For DFS and BFS, we can generate dynamic nodes and connect them what ever we want.
-Then press search button to start searching and animation will display step by step...
-For HavelHakimi, we can specify a degree sequence, the press the button then it will generate how to calculate step by step.
-Then it will generate a graph based on the degree sequence.
+I wrote this program in Java which contains 3 algorithms, DFS, BFS and Havalhakimi.
+DFS/BFS can generate dynamic nodes and contains animated searching process.
+HavelHakimi takes a degree sequence, produces step-by-step calculation and corresponding graph based on the specified degree sequence.

 ## Main Interface